MaartenAfschrift/StandingBalanceExample/README.md

 # Simulation standing balance

-This repository contains matlab scripts and function to:
+This repository contains matlab scripts and functions to:
 - Derive the equations of motion of a double inverted pendulum model (Folder EoM)
 - Optimize the gains of a full-state feedback controller to compensate for a support surface translation with minimal COM motion and joint moments.

 ## Description of the double inverted pendulum model

 The model consists of two degrees of freedom representing the ankle ($q_1$) and hip ($q_2$) joint.
-The ankle angle is the angle between the leg and the vertical line, the hip angle is the relatie angle between the leg and the trunk segment.
+The ankle angle is the angle between the leg and the vertical line, the hip angle is the relative angle between the leg and the trunk segment (0 corresponds to the leg and trunk being aligned).
 Each degree of freedom is actuated by an ideal torque actuator (T).

 We derived the equations of motion in the script DoublePendulum_EOM_Largrange.
 We used this scrip to create the following functions:
 - f_COMx : computes horizontal position of the whole body center of mass (CoM)